pablo-meier/Pablog/posts/2018-02-18-millenials-attention-spans-discourse-asshats.md

 started by neocons), has an embarassing website, and most of all, the piece was published by a junior in college.
 Her first job was going to be at one of The Bad Dude's cancelled initiatives, and I think that factors into "what was lost" (my first gig).

-It's frankly not worth piling on, and the bullet points my dad texted me were actually about as deep as it got, with the added benefit of being shorter.
+It's frankly not worth piling on (I wrote some godawful simple articles around my college graduation), and the bullet points my dad texted me were largely match as deep as it got, with the added benefit of being shorter.

 But I'd already written most of this, so I thought I'd share it anyways.